nicklalone/IGME220-Intro/00 - Administration/Design and Editing Sprints/Sprints.md

 1. Learn how to play the game as you received it.
 2. Make 3 substantial changes with just 1 being art-based.
+	1. You cannot undo someone's changes.
+	2. You must add to them with 3 of your own.
+	3. If you are changing theme, your mechanical additions must follow
 3. Write it up and turn in the following items:
 	* Instruction Manual with your additions.
 	- Print and Play Files if you add any pieces.